KushalRoyChowdhury/ChatBuddy/README.md

 -   **🔧 Full Configurability**: Tailor the AI's behavior to your exact needs through the **Options** menu.
     -   **Custom System Prompt**: Define the AI's personality, rules, and objectives to tune its responses.
-    -   **Bring Your Own API Key**: Use your personal Gemini API key to unlock higher rate limits and a massive context window (up to 896k tokens with the Advanced model).
+    -   **Bring Your Own API Key**: Use your personal Gemini API key to unlock higher rate limits and a massive context window (up to 128k tokens with the Advanced model).

 -   **💻 Rich Markdown & Code Rendering**:
     -   Full Markdown support for formatting responses.
     -   Beautiful, syntax-highlighted code blocks with a one-click "Copy" button.

 -   **🛠️ Utility Features**:
-    -   **Export Chat**: Save your entire conversation history to a `.txt` file.
+    -   **Export Chat**: Save your conversation history to a human-readable `.txt` file or a complete `.json` backup.
+    -   **Import Chat**: Load a previous chat session from a `.json` file to continue where you left off.
     -   **Clear Chat/Memory**: Easily manage your session by clearing the chat or temporary memory.
     -   **Full App Reset**: A one-click option to reset the entire application to its default state.